 - Endsleigh Insurance Product Information 2018 (PDF 142KB)

 You may be required to buy some art materials for the London Project at the end of the course.
 Students typically spend around £30-£50 on materials for this project, but the cost may vary depending on your choice of medium.

 During the course you will attend various class trips which will require you taking public transport at your own cost.
 Fare prices are available on the Transport for London website.

 If you would like to make an application to study 9 week Presessional, you will need to do the following:

 - Make sure you know which UAL main course you want to study.
 Remember: if you intend to apply for Tier 4 combined CAS, you can only have one main course application.
 You will need to withdraw any other UAL main course applications (or decline any other UAL main course offers) if you have multiple main course applications.

 - Decide which visa you want to apply for.
-Remember to refer to the Presessional Visa information 2019 document for information about what each visa type requires you to prepare.
+Remember to refer to our Presessional Visa information 2019 (PDF 149KB) for information about what each visa type requires you to prepare.